To reach Erik, please contact his Executive Assistant at EA@eriklokkesmoe.com

 Erik then served as the Vice President of Strategic Partnerships for AFG/Walden Media in Los Angeles until 2008 when he and two others launched Different Drummer, an unconventional marketing and publicity firm.
 Across more than 100 entertainment projects, Erik helped lead the vision and strategy of the fast-growing agency that included projects for major movie studios, television networks, publishers, labels, and causes.

 Expanding into distribution and executive producing, Erik and four investors created Aspiration Entertainment in 2014.
-The “script to screen” company executive produced the Sundance-premiered, NY Times Critics Pick film LAST DAYS IN THE DESERT, distributed the award-winning Irish film NOBLE, and was instrumental in the success of several films including WON’T YOU BE MY NEIGHBOR?, the Mister Rogers doc.
+The “script to screen” marketing and distribution company executive produced the Sundance-premiered, NY Times Critics Pick film LAST DAYS IN THE DESERT, distributed the award-winning Irish film NOBLE, and was instrumental in the success of several films including WON’T YOU BE MY NEIGHBOR?, the Mister Rogers doc, among others.